 Desperately for the appropriate toilet spot in a waste, young puppies attempt to make apologies.
-Educating your dog to be more self-reliant is an important part of housebreaking.
+Educating your dog to be more self-reliant is an essential part of housebreaking.

 Not all dogs, however, can stop the tendency.
 They may learn to keep things in until they reach the outdoors.
-But, the act of emptying their bowels while walking is a more difficult habit to break.
+But, emptying their bowels while walking is a more difficult habit to break.

-Fortunately, with a bit of practice, you can put a stop to it.
+Fortunately, with a bit of practice, you can stop it.

 Reason 6: An Unappealing Diet